adfresca/sdk-unity/README.md

     plugin.LogPurchase(purchase);
 }

-private void OnPurchaseVirtualItemFailure()
+private void OnPurchaseSoftItemFailure()
 {
   AdFresca.Plugin plugin = AdFresca.Plugin.Instance;
   plugin.CancelPromotionPurchase();
 }
 ```

-For more details of Purchase object with virtual items, check the table below.
+For more details of Purchase object with soft currency items, check the table below.

 Method | Description
 ------------ | ------------- | ------------
 WithItemId(string) | Set the unique identifier of your item.
 This value may not be different per os platform or app store.
 We recommend that you make this value unique for all platforms and stores.
 Our service distinguishes each item by this value.
-WithCurrencyCode(string) | Set the item's virtual currency code. (ex: 'gold', 'gas')
+WithCurrencyCode(string) | Set the item's soft currency code. (ex: 'gold', 'gas')
 WithPrice(double) | Set the item price.
 You may get this value from your server. (ex: 100 of gold)
 WithPurchaseDate(date) | Set the date of purchase.
 If you set Null value, it will be automatically recorded by our SDK and our server.
 Please don't use the local time of a user's device.